Westpac customers vent fury over double-up transaction glitch

 "Best pay day ever!
 Until I read this." said one Facebook poster.

-A Westpac spokesman could not immediately say how many customers were affected and when the issue would be fixed.
+A Westpac spokesman could not immediately say how many customers were affected.

 Some customers said they were happy that Westpac were onto the error although they would like to have seen communication sooner from the bank.